googlefonts/variable-components-spec/variable-components-spec.md

 designspace coordinates down to base glyphs (unless overridden), but then we need to distinguish between global `fvar` axes and local (anonymous) `fvar` axes, due to the reusable nature of local axes in this design.
-To allow this, we need a new `fvar` axis flag in addition to the "hidden" flag.
+To allow this, we need a new `fvar` axis flag in addition to the “hidden” flag.
 Please discuss
 here: https://github.com/BlackFoundryCom/variable-components-spec/issues/1_

 Local designspace coordinates need to be clamped, but it's not clear yet how: